-Situated in the heart of Secwépemc'ulucw, TRU is guided by the wisdom of knowledge keepers and Elders.
+Situated in the heart of Secwépemc'ulucw, TRU is guided by the wisdom of the Secwépemc community.
 We are committed to expanding access for and support to students while actively working to dismantle the systemic inequities rooted in our colonial past and present.